 About every 6 days the filter removes accumulated impurities that have been trapped inside.
 This is done by an automatic self-cleaning cycle called backwashing.
 This backwash cycle cleans the media bed, flushing any sediment and contaminants out of the filter.
 Once the backwash cycle has ended, the filter returns itself to normal operation.

 Our backwashing process extends the life of the carbon filings by keeping their effectiveness at their maximum.
 Many manufactures don’t use a backwash process.
 This means their carbon filter won’t last as long and it’s effectiveness at removing chemicals will diminish greatly over time.
 Also, trapped sediments and contaminants will not be flushed out resulting in steadily decreasing water pressure.

 Over years of use, the carbon media inside the filter eventually becomes loaded and ineffective.
 At this time, usually every 5 years or so, the media must be removed and replenished to maintain proper and efficient operation.

 A simple water test, that only takes a few minutes, can determine the level of chlorine in your water.
-Metro Water Filter International offers a free test of your water without obligation.
+Metro Water Filter offers an on-site consultation.
 Please give us a call and we’ll set up an appointment to test your water on site.